Tiendil/feeds.fun/README.md

 All configs can be redefined via environment variables or `.env` file in the working directory.

-You can print all actual configs values with:
+You can print all actual backend configs values with:

 ```
 ffun print-configs